How Much Does It Cost To Build A House?

 According to HomeGuide, installing HVAC for a new home can cost from $13,000 to $17,000, and includes the central air conditioner unit, furnace, and ductwork.
 Plumbing can cost around $4.50 per square foot, or around $8,000 for a new home.
 According to Advantage Electric, wiring a new house in Canada costs at least $13,000.

 ICF estimates that a foundation with a basement would cost from $22 to $26 per square foot, or $40,000 to $48,000.
 Depending on the size of the house, the construction costs will be increasing because more materials are needed.
 For example, a larger foundation will require more concrete.
 Your calculations for how much concrete you need in this case can be much larger than with a smaller foundation, which means you will need to buy more concrete.
-HGTV Canada says that a shingle roof can cost from $2.50 to $11 per square foot, or $4,750 for the average roof.
+According to Fortress Roofing a shingle roof can cost from $2.75 to $5.75 per square foot, or $5,500 - $11,500 for a 2000-square-foot roof.
 Eaves can cost $1,000, wall sidings can cost $8,000 to $20,000, exterior doors about $700 each, windows at $55 per square foot or $1,000 per window, possible skylights costing $3,300 each, patios from $4 per square foot for patio stones or $8 per square foot for wood decking for an average of $2,500, and driveways about $3,050.

 Hardwood flooring can cost $7 per square foot, marble tile can cost $15 per square foot, or carpet can cost $4 per square foot.
 It is also important to remember about finishing costs.
 Before proceeding with the construction plan, you may need to account for paint, drawers and appliances.
 Finally, investment in a residential solar energy system is worth considering as it permits you to say goodbye to the monthly hydro bill.